AtYourService is an online Marketplace for Local Services like Photographers, Handymen, Tutors or Lawyers and was launched in November 2012.

-For example our goal is in 2018 to be able to have 3 team members work independently on a new project with a seed capital of let’s say €100,000 for a few months.
+In the near future we would like to be able to have 3 team members work independently on a new project with a seed capital of let’s say €100,000 for a few months.

 If that project achieves Product Market fit and the best option is to take it global the team will try to secure “rocket fuel” i.e. additional investment to grow the project internationally.